sparkflows/sparkflows-docs/docs/tutorials/data-engineering/concat-columns.rst

 Concating columns
 -----------------

-It concats the specified columns in cofiguration with the specified separator.
+It concatenates the specified columns using the specified separator.

 Processor Configuration
 ^^^^^^^^^^^^^^^^^^